cmoeckel91/ASSURE-REU-Electronics-Workshop/README.md

 # ASSURE 2022 Electronics Workshop

+Slideshow is `electronics-workshop-presentation.pdf`.

-See the wiki <https://github.com/scandey/ASSURE-REU-Electronics-Workshop/wiki> for all of the documents.
+See the wiki <https://github.com/scandey/ASSURE-REU-Electronics-Workshop/wiki> for additional documents.